TreeFlow: Going beyond Tree-based Gaussian Probabilistic Regression: Conclusions

 \section{Conclusions}

-In this work, we proposed the novel tree-based approach for probabilistic regression.
-Our method combines the benefits of ensemble decision trees with the capabilities of flow-based models in modeling complex non-Gaussian distributions.
-We evaluated our approach using four experimental settings and achieve SOTA or comparable results on most of them.
-We also illustrate some properties of our method that show the benefits of our approach compared to reference baselines.
+In this work, we proposed a novel tree-based approach for probabilistic regression.
+Our method combines the benefits of ensemble decision trees with the capabilities of flow-based models in modeling complex non-Gaussian, multimodal distributions.
+We evaluated our approach using four experimental settings for both probabilistic and deterministic metrics and achieve SOTA or comparable results on most of them.
+We also illustrate some properties of \our{} that show the benefits of our approach compared to reference baselines.

-\paragraph{Limitations} The main trade-off introduced by our method is between computational time and flexibility of the target distribution.
-Resource demanding CNF component limits the scalability of our method, but despite this, we were able to deal with datasets up to half a million observations which should be enough for the majority of the applications.
-Additionally, our method has multiple hyperparameters, which may be challenging to tune in some cases, but we hope that a broad range of experiments provides good intuitions for end users (see used hyperparameters in tab. \ref{table:hp_search_catdata}, \ref{table:hp_search_uci}, \ref{table:hp_search_momogp}).
+\paragraph{Limitations} The main trade-off introduced by our method is between computational time and the flexibility of the target distribution.
+Resource-demanding CNF component limits the scalability of our method, but despite this, we were able to deal with datasets of up to half a million observations.
+Additionally, our method has multiple hyperparameters, which may be challenging to tune in some cases, but we hope that a broad range of experiments provides good intuitions for end users (see sec. \ref{sec:implementation_details}).
 Lastly, \our{} performs two-staged learning, which might sometimes lead to sub-optimal results.
-Even so, our method outperforms current baselines, and we hope that \our{} will serve as a strong starting point for the future end-to-end approaches.
+Even so, our method outperforms current baselines, and we hope that \our{} will serve as a strong starting point for future end-to-end approaches.

-\paragraph{Broader Impact} The tree-based models are widely applied in many domains in research and industry and often achieve SOTA results.
-Our method can be seen as an extension of such models, and all ethical considerations regarding regression problems apply to our work.
-Therefore, there is a risk of using improper applications negatively impacting society.
-However, as we consider target distribution more complex than Gaussian, our method can better assess uncertainty in the decision-making process or provide realistic probability distributions (see examples on fig. \ref{fig:uci_plot_summary}, \ref{fig:parkinsons}).
-Such properties might be crucial, for example, in medicine or finance applications and have a largely positive societal impact.
+\paragraph{Broader Impact} The tree-based models are widely applied in research and industry and often achieve SOTA results. \our{} can be seen as an extension of such models, and all ethical considerations, both positive and negative, regarding regression problems apply to our work.
+However, as we consider target distribution more complex than parametric, our method can better assess uncertainty in the decision-making process or provide realistic probability distributions (see examples in fig. \ref{fig:wine_reviews}, \ref{fig:uci_plot_summary}, \ref{fig:parkinsons}).
+Such properties might be crucial, for example, in medicine or finance applications, and have a largely positive societal impact.